Acquiring the Codebase¶

 nucypher/docs/build/html/index.html in a web browser is a reasonable next step.

 Docker builds are automated as part of the publication workflow on circleCI and pushed to docker cloud.
 However you may want to build a local version of docker for development.

 bumpversion, which can be installed by running

 Also note that it requires you have git commit signing properly configured.

 master and has no uncommitted changes.

-Monitor the triggered deployment build on CircleCI for manual approval.
+3. The previous step triggers the publication webhooks on CircleCI.
+Monitor the triggered deployment build for manual approval.